Virtual

 4. Your horse must have at least 75 condition and 75 stamina or it will be scratched from the race and it will be treated as if your horse did not make it to the track on time.

-5. Your horse must meet the minimum workout time requirement in the table below in at least one work in the last 90 days after it has at least 5 races.
+5. Your horse must meet the minimum workout time requirement in the table below in at least one work in the last 90 days after it has had at least 5 races.

 Time requirements